-An independent investigation is taking place into the relevant events relating to the FCA’s regulation of London Capital & Finance (LC&F), between 1 April 2014 and 30 January 2019 following the firm’s failure.
+Read the report of the independent investigation into the events relating to the FCA’s regulation of London Capital & Finance (LCF) following the firm’s failure.

-On 30 January 2019, LC&F entered administration following action by the FCA in December 2018 directing LC&F to immediately withdraw its promotional material on the basis that the way the firm was marketing its retail investment products (often referred to as ‘mini-bonds’) was misleading, not fair and unclear.
+On 30 January 2019, LCF entered administration following FCA action in December 2018 directing LCF to immediately withdraw its promotional material.
+This was on the basis that the way the firm was marketing its retail investment products (often referred to as ‘mini-bonds’) was misleading, not fair and unclear.

-LC&F issued mini-bonds to 11,625 investors, with a value of £237,207,497.
-The FCA’s view is that issuing mini-bonds is not normally a regulated activity so that firms issuing mini-bonds do not usually need to be authorised by the FCA.
+LCF issued mini-bonds to 11,625 investors, with a value of £237,207,497.
+Issuing mini-bonds is not normally a regulated activity, so firms issuing mini-bonds do not usually need to be authorised by the FCA.
 However, when an authorised firm approves a promotion for mini-bonds, they must ensure that it is in line with FCA rules that the financial promotion is fair, clear and not misleading.
 This means, for example, that risks are required to be appropriately communicated.

-The independent investigation will consider the FCA’s actions, policies and approach when regulating LC&F. Alongside this, the Treasury also announced it would review the wider policy questions raised by the case of LC&F. These relate to the regulatory and tax treatment of the kinds of retail investment products issued by London Capital and Finance (often referred to as ’mini-bonds’).
+Alongside this, the Treasury announced it would review the wider policy questions raised by the case of LCF.
+These relate to the regulatory and tax treatment of the kinds of retail investment products issued by LCF (often referred to as ’mini-bonds’).

 Dame Elizabeth Gloster’s biography

 Dame Elizabeth has had a distinguished career as a barrister and as a judge on the High Court and the Court of Appeal.
-As well as her current work as an international arbitrator, she has deep experience in commercial law and will bring expertise in financial services, insolvencies and regulation to the role.
+As well as her current work as an international arbitrator, she has deep experience in commercial law and brought expertise in financial services, insolvencies and regulation to this role.